Building a Google Shopping Structure To Win Customers

 Originally published July 27.
 2017.
 Updated October 28, 2021.

 Align Search Queries with the Right Products and Bids in Google Shopping

 When setting up Google Shopping campaigns, it is often difficult to decide out how to organize your account to best segment your data and find appropriate bids for your products.
 Since this is done using different methods than Search, it can sometimes be a daunting task.

-The biggest difference between Shopping and Search is that in Shopping campaigns, we bid on products, whereas with Search campaigns, we bid on search queries.
+The biggest difference between Shopping and Search is that in Shopping campaigns, we bid on products, whereas with Search campaigns, we bid on keywords targeting specific search queries directly.
 While this is true at a basic, technical level, there are strategies we can use to segment our Shopping products and bids based on search queries.

 Let’s pretend we own a company called CoolPool that sells inflatable pools for kids.
 Take these three queries: